Fear0/simulated-annealing/README.md

 The parameterization is heavily influenced by the paper entitled "An Efficient Simulated Annealing Based VLSI Floorplanning Algorithm for Slicing
 Structure".

+This is an extension of a programming assignment at the Leibniz University of Hanover.

 ## RUN

 ### UNIX